 The First Xarelto Bellwether Case

-Representatives for Xarelto drug makers were quick to claim that this one jury verdict establishes that Xarelto is safe and effective for patients.
+Representatives for the drug makers were quick to claim that this one jury verdict establishes that Xarelto is safe and effective for patients.
 One spokesman stated that Bayer will continue to “vigorously defend” itself against the remaining lawsuits.

 Xarelto (rivaroxaban) was first approved by the FDA for sale in July 2011.
 It was developed to prevent serious conditions that sometimes arise after surgeries (such as artificial hip and knee surgeries).
 As an anticoagulant, it was supposed to prevent pulmonary embolism (PE), deep vein thrombosis (DVT), strokes, and other serious conditions.
 Xarelto was also intended to help those patients with atrial fibrillation, a group of people more vulnerable to PE, DVT, and stroke after surgery.
 Plus, it was easier to take than warfarin.
 In studies, however, Xarelto appeared to cause a higher rate of internal bleeding.
 And while other anticoagulant drugs may also cause internal bleeding, there is no available “antidote” for stopping internal bleeding in patients taking Xarelto.
 For people taking Xarelto it can take 24 hours for a dose to get out of the body.
-That means if internal bleeding starts, the patient may simply have it wait it out and hope it stops on its own.

 So What’s Next?